 The first year that the Royal Albert Hall opened, it showed just 36 shows

-The Royal Albert Hall will soon be 150 years old
+The Royal Albert Hall is over 150 years old

 The Royal Albert Hall's glass dome broke world records